HDR-Development/hdr-website/src/characters/terms.md

 ## Additional Hitstun
 - How many frames of additional hitstun the hitbox has

+## Shield Damage
+- How much additional damage a hitbox deals specifically to shields.
+Negative values will result in the move doing less shield damage than normal

 ## First Actionable Frame (FAF)
 - The first frame that a character becomes fully actionable after performing a move